 Tom Crowley – Inspector Fleet

 Tom Crowley is best known as Eric Chapman in the Prix Europa-nominated podcast sitcom Wooden Overcoats, as one of the presenters of fiction anthology podcast Story Etc., and as the founder of the theatre and live events production company Crowley & Co.
-With Crowley & Co., he produces a monthly variety showcase, The Night (Brasserie Zédel) and is producing the Old Red Lion Theatre's Christmas show: his own modernised stage adaptation of Dickens's Great Expectations. http://crowleynco.com @crowleeey
+With Crowley & Co., he produces a monthly variety showcase, The Night (Brasserie Zédel) and produced the Old Red Lion Theatre's Christmas show: his own modernised stage adaptation of Dickens's Great Expectations. http://crowleynco.com @crowleeey

 LAYLA KATIB – Clara Entwhistle

 Layla's theatre credits include: Charlotte Bronte in Bronte (Thistledown Theatre); Sue Bayliss in All My Sons, Fanny Dashwood in Sense and Sensibility, Caroline Bingley in Pride and Prejudice and The Servant in Blood Wedding (Oxford Theatre Guild); Faith in Kindertransport (Troika Theatre); and Jenny/Kate in The Sgt Pepper Show (ElevenOne Theatre).

 Peter RaE – The Narrator